 Definitely don’t eat breakfast on your one day in Copenhagen itinerary–you’re getting more than enough food to keep you full.
 But I do recommend coming to Torvehallerne a little before the tour starts so you can feast your eyes on the deliciousness and get a cup of coffee.
 I can’t stress enough how good the coffee in Copenhagen is.

 Don’t worry if you’re not a coffee drinker!
 They have lovely tea lattes at Torvehallerne as well.
+But if you do drink coffee, you’re in for a very special treat.

 Now it’s time for the food tour to begin!
 Our guide was an upbeat French-Danish young woman who expertly educated us about the wonders of Danish food all the while helping us stuff our faces like there was no tomorrow.
 I don’t want to spoil all her secrets, but I will be happy to introduce you to…